jdillard/personal-site/_posts/2016-25-09-trail-report-devils-dome-loop.md

 We were rained on pretty consistently the entire first night and both of our Half Dome 2 tents didn't do the best job of keeping the rain out.
 We were discussing our options after we woke up wet when some hunters started to come back down the trail.
 They told us there was a three sided shelter at Devil's Park with some dry wood for a fire that they left behind.
 With that information, we decided to make "The Cabin" our next spot to make a decision since it offered a place to dry out around the fire.

-The hike started off nearly flat, which a nice reprieve from the previous day's hike, with great views often cut short by the rolling fog.
-As we started climbing in elevation the light rain quickly turned to sleet and then to snow.
+The hike started off flat, which a nice reprieve from the previous day's hike, with great views often cut short by the rolling fog.
+As we started climbing in elevation the light rain turned to sleet and then to snow.
 It was quite a sight and even though our feet and hands were cold we were still in constant amazement.

 <img src="/assets/images/posts/devils-pass.jpg" alt="Devils Pass" title="Devil's Pass">{: .shadow-5 }
 <small><i>Rain turned to sleet then snow as we hiked through Devil's Pass</i></small>